Upcoming Changes to Lists

 When identifying I often use Compare/Suggestions set to the checklist filter, although sometimes switch between it and Observations.
 In doing so, I've noticed that Observations often displays more taxa vs. the Checklist filter.
 I've assumed this may be due to Observations showing taxa identified in the location before there are RG observations of them, yet have wondered what the threshold is for taxa to appear in the Checklist filter.
 For example, one RG observation or multiple?
 One other related tip is to go to a species page, select see all photos, and then add a place like Florida, and then you'll see the variation/color forms of the species in that way.
 In conclusion, I continue to recommend the approach of adding taxa to existing place checklists, because otherwise the duplicates limit the usage of the checklist filter for identification, although updating/fixing checklists in the future would also be ideal.

-Posted by bdagley 8 months ago
+Posted by bdagley about 1 year ago

 We haven't started work on Phase 3.
 The major sticking point is that our Elastic Search infrastructure for filtering and grouping obs that is behind the dynamic lifelist doesn't scale to millions of observations.
 Currently our top observer has 239,982 obs and 7,794 species which the dynamic lifelist can handle.
 But we even have counties with many more obs than that.
 There are almost 10M US birds.
 We decided to first invest sometime on the Elastic Search infrastructure behind this.
 But probably regardless of gains there we'll probably have to make some tough choices on constraints for places and their corresponding dynamic lists

-Posted by loarie 8 months ago
+Posted by loarie about 1 year ago

 Are you not designing a Lamborghini where a Chevrolet will suffice?
 It is great to have one, but can we afford to use it?